Johnny Pearson: Discography

-All the above were released on 12" vinyl, and from 1972 to the late 1970s, on the Penny Farthing Label, with Larry Page producing.
+All the above were released on 12-inch vinyl, and from 1972 to the late 1970s, on the Penny Farthing Label, with Larry Page producing.
 In Australia, Sleepy Shores and Touch Me in the Morning are on Festival Records.
 In Australia from 1976 to 1980, Johnny Pearson and his Orchestra were on M7 Records.
 M7 Records was the offshoot of the ATN7 Television network of Australia.
 In Japan, Pearson was on JVC Victor.
 Around 1989, multiple releases occurred to coincide with the abandonment of vinyl records by the global music industry.
 Titles to be found included Themes and Dreams.